MichalPlanetaDev/anticheat-portfolio/README.md

-# Anti-Cheat Engineering Lab
+# Anti-Cheat Portfolio

-A Rust-based defensive anti-cheat engineering lab focused on server-authoritative validation, telemetry, replay analysis, anomaly detection, debugging, and secure backend development practices.

-This project is built as a portfolio-grade learning lab for multiplayer backend security and anti-cheat architecture.
+This project is built as a portfolio for multiplayer backend security and anti-cheat architecture.
 It does not target, modify, inspect, bypass, or interact with third-party games.

 ## What this project demonstrates